How to Talk to Your Doctor About HRT

 Potential Reasons a Healthcare Provider May Not Prescribe Hormone Replacement Therapy

 A healthcare provider may not prescribe HRT if you have preexisting conditions that may worsen with hormonal treatment.
-If you have a family history of gallbladder disease, liver disease, or deep vein thrombosis, a healthcare provider may recommend alternate forms of treatment.
+If you have a family history of hormone related cancers, gallbladder disease, liver disease, or deep vein thrombosis, or if you are an active smoker, a healthcare provider may recommend alternate forms of treatment.

 Health Benefits of Hormone Replacement Therapy

 The sooner you start HRT, the more likely you are to experience the benefits of hormonal balance.
-Women who start HRT earlier, before menopause officially starts, are more likely to see improvement in hot flashes, night sweats, and sleep problems associated with menopause.
+Women who start HRT earlier, before menopause officially starts, are more likely to see improvement in long term effects of a low hormone state such as bone loss, cardiovascular disease and cognitive decline associated with menopause.

 Other health benefits of HRT include the following: